svlada/springboot-security-jwt/etc/blog.md

 **JWT Refresh Token**

-Refresh token is used for requesting new Access tokens.
-Refresh token is long lived token and it's expiration time is greater than expiration time of Access token.
+Refresh token is long-lived token used to request new Access tokens.
+It's expiration time is greater than expiration time of Access token.

 In this tutorial we'll use ```jti``` claim to maintain list of blacklisted or revoked tokens.
-JWT ID(```jti```) claim is defined by [RFC7519](https://tools.ietf.org/html/rfc7519#section-4.1.7) with purpose to uniquely identify individual Refresh tokens.
+JWT ID(```jti```) claim is defined by [RFC7519](https://tools.ietf.org/html/rfc7519#section-4.1.7) with purpose to uniquely identify individual Refresh token.

 Decoded Refresh token has three parts: Header, Claims and Signature as shown below: